euwbah/musescore-xen-tuner/README.md

 > Next, the chain of syntonic commas, where each step up is equal to the syntonic comma (81/80).
 These accidentals give access to 5-limit just intonation.
 >
 > Now, we can notate the classic major third (5/4) of `D` as `F#v` (F-sharp-down). `F#v` is 1 step up in the 'sharp' direction, and 1 step down in the 'syntonic comma' direction.
 Thus, we can represent this note as having the accidental vector of `1, -1`.

+### Main tuning space

+In this plugin, there are two ways accidentals can be declared.
+The primary accidentals are declared using [Accidental Chains](#accidental-chains--degrees), but there are also [secondary accidentals](#advanced-secondary-accidentals) which allow you to declare how non-primary symbols are interpreted.

+Notes with accidentals declared via accidental chains form the **main tuning space**, which is the 'fully supported' set of notes that the plugin recognizes.
+You can think of these fully supported notes as '[Tonal Pitch Classes](https://en.wikipedia.org/wiki/Pitch_class_space)', but for **XenNotes** instead of normal 12edo notes.

+In large tunings like high-limit JIs and very large edos, it's common to use notes that are not in the main tuning space, as it wouldn't be feasible to declare as many accidental chains as there are [ranks](https://en.xen.wiki/w/Rank_and_codimension) in the tuning.
+However, these notes will not be accessible via the up/down arrow keys, and also not supported by the [Display Steps](#8-display-steps--display-cents) feature.

 -----